๐Ÿ’ถAP Macroeconomics

 Liquidity Management: Fine-Tuning the System

 These tools help the Fed manage day-to-day liquidity in the banking system without making major policy shifts.
-They're less likely to appear on exams but demonstrate how the Fed maintains control over money markets.
+They're less likely to appear on the AP exam but show how the Fed maintains control over money markets.

 The core principle: the Fed needs to ensure banks have enough liquidity to function smoothly without flooding the system with excess reserves.